Table Of Contents

 Regulatory Landscape

-The tax applies to all UK importers and manufacturers who handle more than 10 tonnes of plastic packaging per year.
-Many construction contractors, wholesalers, and manufacturers fall into this category.
+The tax also affects all UK importers and manufacturers who handle more than 10 tonnes of plastic packaging per year.
+This includes many construction contractors, wholesalers, and manufacturing businesses.

-Similar policies have been introduced in the EU under the principle of extended producer responsibility (EPR), which holds producers fiscally accountable for the entire life-cycle of their packaging.
+Similar rules exist across the EU under the principle of extended producer responsibility (EPR).
+These regulations make producers fiscally responsible for the full life cycle of their packaging.

 Cost Advantages